Oleg Amirbayov

 Oleg Arnoldovich Amirbayov (Oleq Arnoldoviç Əmirbəyov; born December 16, 1986) is an Azerbaijani theatre and film actor, TV host, and journalist of Russian descent.

 Life

 Oleg Arnoldovich Amirbayov was born on December 16, 1986, in Baku, then capital of Azerbaijani SSR, one of the soviet socialist republics of the USSR.
-Both of his parents were Merited artists of Azerbaijan.
+His parents were Merited artists of Azerbaijan.
 His father was Arnold Kharchenko, while his mother was Rita Amirbayova.
 In 2009 he graduated from Azerbaijan State University of Culture and Arts.
-Since 2010 Amirbayov works in the Azerbaijan State Russian Drama Theatre.
-He was also worked in AzTv and Mədəniyyət TV channels as a host.
+Since 2010 Amirbayov worked in the Azerbaijan State Russian Drama Theatre.
+He has also worked in AzTv and Mədəniyyət TV channels as a host.
 Apart from that, he has worked in the Russian Mir TV channel.

 He is married and has a son named Jalil.